 A Post–Cold War Pivot

-After the demise of the Soviet Union in 1991, Western leaders intensely debated the future direction of the transatlantic alliance.
-President Bill Clinton’s administration favored expanding NATO to both extend its security umbrella to the east and consolidate democratic gains in the former Soviet bloc.
-On the other hand, some U.S. officials wished to peel back the Pentagon’s commitments in Europe with the fading of the Soviet threat.
+After the demise of the Soviet Union in 1991, Western leaders intensely debated the direction of the transatlantic alliance.
+President Bill Clinton’s administration favored expanding NATO to both extend its security umbrella to the east and consolidate democratic gains in the former Soviet bloc, while some U.S. officials wished to peel back the Pentagon’s commitments in Europe with the fading of the Soviet threat.

 European members were also split on the issue.
-London feared NATO’s expansion would dilute the alliance, while Paris believed it would give NATO too much influence.
-Many in France hoped to integrate former Soviet states via European institutions.
+The United Kingdom feared NATO’s expansion would dilute the alliance, while France believed it would give NATO too much influence and hoped to integrate former Soviet states via European institutions.
 There was also concern about alienating Russia.

-For the White House, the decision held larger meaning. “[President Clinton] considered NATO enlargement a litmus test of whether the U.S. would remain internationally engaged and defeat the isolationist and unilateralist sentiments that were emerging,” wrote Ronald D. Asmus, one of the intellectual architects of NATO expansion, in Opening NATO’s Door.
+For the United States, the decision held larger meaning. “[Clinton] considered NATO enlargement a litmus test of whether the U.S. would remain internationally engaged and defeat the isolationist and unilateralist sentiments that were emerging,” wrote Ronald D. Asmus, one of the intellectual architects of NATO expansion, in Opening NATO’s Door.

-In his first trip to Europe as president, in January 1994, Clinton announced that NATO enlargement was “no longer a question of whether but when and how.”
-Just days before, alliance leaders approved the launch of the Partnership for Peace, a program designed to strengthen ties with Central and Eastern European countries, including many former Soviet republics like Georgia, Russia, and Ukraine.
+In January 1994, during his first trip to Europe as president, Clinton announced that NATO enlargement was “no longer a question of whether but when and how.”
+Just days before, alliance leaders approved the launch of Partnership for Peace (PfP), a program designed to strengthen ties with Central and Eastern European countries, including many former Soviet republics such as Georgia, Russia, and Ukraine.

 Beyond Collective Defense

 The breakup of Yugoslavia in the early 1990s and the onset of ethnic conflict tested the alliance on this point almost immediately.
 What began as a mission to impose a UN-sanctioned no-fly zone over Bosnia and Herzegovina evolved into a bombing campaign on Bosnian Serb forces that many military analysts say was essential to ending the conflict.
-It was during Operation Deny Flight [PDF] in April 1994 that NATO conducted its first combat operations in its forty-year history, shooting down four Bosnian Serb aircraft.
+In April 1994, during Operation Deny Flight, NATO conducted its first combat operations in its forty-year history, shooting down four Bosnian Serb aircraft.

 Headquartered in Brussels, NATO is a consensus-based alliance, where decisions must reflect the membership’s collective will.
 However, individual states or subgroups of allies may initiate action outside NATO auspices.
-For instance, France, the UK, and the United States began policing a UN-sanctioned no-fly zone in Libya in early 2011 and within days transferred command of the operation to NATO (once Turkish concerns had been allayed).
-Member states are not required to participate in every NATO operation.
-For instance, Germany and Poland declined to contribute directly to the campaign in Libya.
+For instance, France, the United Kingdom, and the United States began policing a UN-sanctioned no-fly zone in Libya in early 2011 and, within days, transferred command of the operation to NATO, once Turkish concerns had been allayed.
+Member states are not required to participate in every NATO operation—Germany and Poland declined to contribute directly to the campaign in Libya.

-NATO’s military structure is divided between two strategic commands: the Supreme Headquarters Allied Powers Europe, located near Mons, Belgium; and the Allied Command Transformation, located in Norfolk, Virginia.
-The Supreme Allied Commander Europe oversees all NATO military operations and is always a U.S. flag or general officer (currently Army General Curtis M. Scaparrotti).
+NATO’s military structure is divided between two strategic commands: the Supreme Headquarters Allied Powers Europe, located near Mons, Belgium, and the Allied Command Transformation, located in Norfolk, Virginia.
+The supreme allied commander Europe oversees all NATO military operations and is always a U.S. flag or general officer: U.S. Army General Curtis M. Scaparrotti currently holds this position.
 Although the alliance has an integrated command, most forces remain under their respective national authorities until NATO operations commence.

 Sharing the Burden

 The primary financial contribution made by member states is the cost of deploying their respective armed forces for NATO-led operations.
-These expenses are not part of the formal NATO budget, which funds alliance infrastructure including civilian and military headquarters.
-In 2015, NATO members collectively spent more than $890 billion on defense [PDF].
+These expenses are not part of the formal NATO budget, which funds alliance infrastructure, including civilian and military headquarters.
+In 2016, NATO members collectively spent more than $920 billion on defense [PDF].
 The United States accounted for more than 70 percent of this, up from about half during the Cold War.

-NATO members have committed to spending 2 percent of their annual GDP on defense, but by 2016 just five out of the twenty-eight members met this threshold—the United States (3.6), Greece (2.4), the United Kingdom (2.2), Estonia (2.2), and Poland (2).
-U.S. officials have regularly criticized European members for cutting their defense budgets, but the Trump administration has taken a more assertive approach, suggesting the United States may reexamine its treaty obligations if the status quo persists.
-“If your nations do not want to see America moderate its commitment to this alliance, each of your capitals needs to show support for our common defense,” U.S. Defense Secretary Jim Mattis told counterparts in Brussels in February 2016.
+NATO members have committed to spending 2 percent of their annual GDP on defense, but, by 2017, just six out of the twenty-nine members met this threshold—the United States (3.6 percent), Greece (2.3 percent), the United Kingdom (2.1 percent), Estonia (2.1 percent), Romania (2 percent), and Poland (2 percent).
+U.S. officials have regularly criticized European members for cutting their defense budgets, but the administration of President Donald J. Trump has taken a more assertive approach, suggesting it would reexamine U.S. treaty obligations if the status quo persists.
+“If your nations do not want to see America moderate its commitment to this alliance, each of your capitals needs to show support for our common defense,” U.S. Defense Secretary Jim Mattis told his counterparts in Brussels in February 2017.

-NATO invoked its collective defense provision (Article V) for the first time following the September 11 attacks on the United States, perpetrated by the al-Qaeda terrorist network based in Afghanistan.
+NATO invoked its collective defense provision, or Article V, for the first time following the September 11, 2001, attacks on the United States, perpetrated by the al-Qaeda terrorist network based in Afghanistan.
 Shortly after U.S.-led forces toppled the Taliban regime in Kabul, the UN Security Council authorized an International Security Assistance Force (ISAF) to support the new Afghan government.
 NATO formally assumed command of ISAF in 2003, marking its first operational commitment beyond Europe.
-The fact the alliance was used in Afghanistan “was revolutionary," said NATO expert Stanley Sloan in a CFR interview.
+The fact the alliance was used in Afghanistan “was revolutionary,” says NATO expert Stanley Sloan.
 “It was proof the allies have adapted [NATO] to dramatically different tasks than what was anticipated during the Cold War.”

 But some critics questioned NATO’s battlefield cohesion.
 While allies agreed on the central goals of the mission—the stabilization and reconstruction of Afghanistan—some members restricted their forces from participating in counterinsurgency and other missions, a practice known as “national caveats.”
 Troops from Canada, the Netherlands, the UK, and the United States saw some of the heaviest fighting and bore the most casualties, stirring resentments among alliance states.
 NATO commanded more than 130,000 troops from more than fifty alliance and partner countries at the height of its commitment in Afghanistan.
 After thirteen years of war, ISAF completed its mission in December 2014.